utkarshrnc-cpu/puppyhq-legal/README.md

 By using PuppyHQ's AI features, you acknowledge that you have read and understood this disclaimer and agree that AI-generated recommendations are for reference only, and that the App's creators bear no responsibility for actions taken based on such recommendations.

----

-*This document does not constitute legal advice.
-You are encouraged to consult a legal professional to ensure compliance with applicable privacy laws in your jurisdiction.*